syncfusion-content/javascript-docs/js/Grid/Grouping.md

 ## Initial Grouping

 While initializing the grid itself, there is an option to group the column and display it in a hierarchical structure.
-To enable initial grouping, set array of column’s [`field`](http://help.syncfusion.com/js/api/ejgrid#members:columns-field "field") name to be grouped to [`groupSettings.groupedColumns`](http://help.syncfusion.com/js/api/ejgrid#members:groupsettings-groupedcolumns "groupSettings.groupedColumns") property.
+To enable initial grouping, set array of column's [`field`](http://help.syncfusion.com/js/api/ejgrid#members:columns-field "field") name to be grouped to [`groupSettings.groupedColumns`](http://help.syncfusion.com/js/api/ejgrid#members:groupsettings-groupedcolumns "groupSettings.groupedColumns") property.
 Define the [`field`](http://help.syncfusion.com/js/api/ejgrid#members:columns-field "field") name in the array format.

 The following code example describes the above behavior.